itfellover/Kali_Nethunter_2013_Build/README.md

 # Kali_Nethunter_2013_Build
 This script allows you to easily deploy Kali Linux Nethunter to the 2013 Nexus 7 (LMY48G) with ease.
-It can be modified for other versions too.
+It can be modified for other devices too.

 This script uses the Offensive Security scripts and automates the process: